-Each employee in System Administration will be provided the following equipment for their primary workspace.
+Each employee at system administration will be provided the following equipment for their primary workspace.
 This list is subject to change based on availability and department budget.

 - Laptop

 - One Monitor (up to two)

 - Docking station

 - Mouse

 - Keyboard

 - Headset (optional)

 - Webcam (optional)